Daloamcodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. A script that adds execution permission to all
 8. A script that removes permissions for owner,group and gives all to others
 9. A script that gives owner full permissions, group read and execute, others write and execute
+10. A Sript that set the mode of a file to another file